ChrisUMB/source-resource-packer/README.md

  - I plan to add support for more than just PNG -> VTF and VTF -> PNG.
 Eventually, I'd like this to support model conversion, and an easier to understand particle format.

+ - Current PNG -> VTF conversion does not support alpha, unfortunately, it only outputs to DXT1.
+DXT5 will be added very soon.